W-2 - Additional, Incorrect, Lost, Non-receipt, Omitted

 If you file your return and attach Form 4852 to support the withholding amount claimed instead of a Form W-2, there may be delays processing your refund while we verify the information you gave us.

 To help protect your social security benefits, keep a copy of Form 4852 until you begin receiving social security benefits, just in case there is a question about your work record and/or earnings in a particular year.
-After September 30 following the date shown on line 4, use a my Social Security online account at SSA.gov/myaccount or contact your local SSA office to verify wages reported by your employer.
+After September 30 following the date shown on line 4, use a my Social Security online account or contact your local SSA office to verify wages reported by your employer.

 If you receive a corrected Form W-2 after you filed your return and it does not agree with the income or withheld tax you reported on your return, file an amended return on Form 1040X, Amended U.S. Individual Income Tax Return.